jchip/dev-colima/README.md

 This separation keeps development experiments isolated from production containers.

-Alternatively, you can use multiple Colima profiles and uninstall Docker Desktop entirely.
+Alternatively, you can use multiple Colima profiles and uninstall Docker Desktop entirely (see [Uninstalling Docker Desktop](#uninstalling-docker-desktop)).

 ## Prerequisites